IreneAsay/good-readme-guide/README.md

 WHEN I click on the links in the Table of Contents THEN I am taken to the corresponding section of the README
 ```

+---

 ## Installation

 This application was designed to work with [Node.js](https://nodejs.org/en/).
 For the application to run properly, please also run `npm install` to install all modules listed as dependencies in `package.json` before invoking the application.

+---

+## Usage

 The application will be invoked by the command `node index.js`.
-Once the application is running, you will be prompted with a series of questions.
+Once the application is running, you will be prompted with a series of questions returned by the `Inquirer.js`.
 Answer each question accordingly and skip questions that are not applicable to your application.

-## Usage

-## Contributing
+Meanwhile, `fs.writeFile` generates a new README.md file with a README template that contains all the project information you provided in the questions.

+---

 ## License